 Bangkok is a vast city – like, really huge.
-However, it’s safe to say that most foreigners – and a good chunk of Bangkok’s expats – spend much of their time within a 6 or 8 sq.km area.
-Within this square, many of Bangkok’s best hotels, restaurants, malls, cinemas and tourist attractions are located, and if they’re not, it’s a good bet that transport to them will be.
+However, it’s safe to say that most visitors – and a good chunk of Bangkok’s expats – spend much of their time within a relatively small area.

 Two of Bangkok’s most densely packed hotel areas are along Sukhumvit Road and along the Chao Phraya River, and we often get asked which one is better.
 Well, how long is a piece a string?
 It’s a good question to ask, but a hard one to answer.
 Both places offer their own unique settings, have their own hidden corners and great hotels, and both places have drawbacks and compromises that will have to be made.
 Let’s look at them in greater detail: